 - You've already built workflows on their automation tooling and ripping that out costs more than it saves.

-ReadySMS is the better fit when SMS is the main event, you want registered 10DLC handled for you, and the calling you need is outbound follow-up rather than a full agent floor.
+ReadySMS is the better fit when SMS is the main event, you want registered 10DLC handled for you, and you don't need a full agent calling floor underneath it.

 The practical takeaway